What is elder care?

 Concerns about driving:

 This is probably the most sensitive issue to raise in a discussion.
 Many older adults cling to the independence that driving affords.
-It does not matter than taking a cab everywhere is often still cheaper than maintaining a vehicle – the sense of independence that owning and driving a car brings, is priceless.
+It does not matter that taking a cab everywhere is often cheaper than maintaining a vehicle - the sense of independence that owning and driving a car brings, is priceless.
 In most provinces, once you reach 80 years you are required to take your test every two years and pass a test of cognitive abilities.
 But what if you have concerns before then?
 The best strategy is to discuss this with your parent first, if it can be done calmly.
-Then next step is to discuss your concerns with their doctor.
-The doctor (if they agree problems are serious) can notify the Provincial licensing authority that your loved one is no longer safe to drive, and have their licence revoked.
+The next step is to discuss your concerns with their doctor.
+The doctor (if they agree problems are serious) can notify the Provincial licensing authority that your loved one is no longer safe to drive, and have their license revoked.
 This is obviously a last resort as it is likely to cause great anger and resentment.
-However, better this than a tragedy with your loved one behind the wheel.
+However, better this than a tradegy with your loved on behind the wheel.

-Other excellent resources can be found in both British Columbia and Alberta through these links:
+Other excellent resources can be found in both British Columbia and Albert through these links:

-Family Caregivers of British Columbia has an excellent Caregiver Self-Assessment tool that is also downloadable (https://www.familycaregiversbc.ca/caregiver-self-assessment/).
+Family Caregivers of British Columbia has an excellent Caregiver Self-Assessment tool that is also Downloadable (Caregiver Self-Assessment).
 Completing this tool gives the caregiver a guide to creating a self-care plan.
 It can start with just learning about the resources available to caregivers.
 For caregivers who are struggling, the Employee Assistance Plan (EAP) can help them sort out the mixed feelings often associated with looking after a senior parent or partner.

-Family caregivers can use a varitey of self-care strategies to keep their caregiving strain manageable.
-These include:
+Family caregivers can use a variety of self-care strategies to keep their caregiving strain manageable.

-- Alloting time to tend to ones' own health and other needs.
+- allotting time to tend to ones' own health and other needs

 Dealing with resistance